FraterCCCLXIII/nondualize/public/transcripts/README.md

 - Captions are loaded automatically when switching tracks
 - The system gracefully handles missing caption files
 - Caption timing is synchronized with audio playback
 - Captions can be toggled on/off via the UI
+- Supports both JSON and SRT subtitle formats
+- SRT files are automatically parsed and speaker labels are removed